vzabauski/puppet-elasticsearch/README.md

 Description
 -----------

-A Puppet report handler for sending notifications to Campfire.
+A Puppet report handler for sending notifications to Elasticsearch.

 Requirements
 ------------